MuckyH20/LinuxCP/README.md

 		autologin-user=none
 		```

 	1. Compare `/etc/passwd` and `/etc/group` to the readme

-		Look out for uid 0 and hidden users!
+		Look out for uid 0 and hidden users! if you find user with uid 0, edit the /etc/passwd file.
+If anyone had uid 0, means they are root that is not good!!
+You will need to edit /etc/passwd file.

 	1. Delete unauthorized users